 Resides: Canberra ACT, Australia

-Other Roles: Past Vice President NSW Chapter of the Advertising Institute of Australia, Past Australian Delegate Regional Access Asia Pacific, Past Board Chair at Hall Primary School, Founder and Inaugural President of Club VW Australia’s leading VW car club (Now named Club VeeDub for legal reasons), Past ANU representative on the Cross Agency Digital Archiving Group, currently Community Director at The Rotary Club of Hall and representative on ATO Small Business Partnership Forum.
+Other Roles: Past Vice President NSW Chapter of the Advertising Institute of Australia, Past Australian Delegate Regional Access Asia Pacific, Past Board Chair at Hall Primary School, Founder and Inaugural President of Club VW Australia’s leading VW car club (Now named Club VeeDub for legal reasons), Past ANU representative on the Cross Agency Digital Archiving Group, Two years as Community Director at The Rotary Club of Hall and four years as a representative on ATO Small Business Partnership Forum.

-What I do: I work one-on-one with my clients to help them achieve their goals whilst enjoying a more productive and enjoyable life.
-This is achieved by providing consultative support, coaching and guidance, based on principals of good leadership.
+What I do: I work one-on-one with my clients to help them achieve their goals whilst enjoying a more productive and enjoyable life in the process.
+I do this by providing consultative support, coaching and guidance, based on sound leadership principles.

-It is my firm belief that when any individual chooses to apply principals of effective leadership in their daily lives, the result always leads to improvements in relationships, career opportunities, social development and business growth.
+It is my firm belief that when any individual chooses to apply principles of effective leadership in their daily lives, the result always leads to improvements in relationships, career opportunities, social development and business growth.

 Throughout the many projects I worked on in the decades since, a common thread has always been my fascination in the art of communication.
 At first it was visual communication, painting, photography and design, then the written word in combination with colour, sound and movement.